vzafrin/learn-git/lessons/getting-started.md

 ## Using Markdown

 Markdown is the markup language of choice for GitHub.
-It is a simple way to markup text to add bold, italics, headings, and other "standard" snytax features.
-The great news is that there a number of guides for using Markdown.
+It is a simple way to markup text to add bold, italics, headings, and other "standard" syntax  features.
+The great news is that there are a number of guides for using Markdown.
 A few are:

 1. [Markdown Basics](https://help.github.com/articles/markdown-basics/)
 2. [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/)